 Digital skills are important, and a lot of valuable work has been done to help people develop these, so that 91% of the UK population now has some basic digital skills.
 Without these, people would be unable to access the economic, social, educational and civic opportunities the internet offers.

-But people need more than digital skills to participate fully in society.
+But people need more than digital skills to participate fully in society, as Doteveryone founder Martha Lane Fox outlined in a speech in the House of Lords.
 Digital understanding equips people to adapt to, question and shape the changes that technology and the internet are bringing to our world.

 Where are we now?

 All parts of our lives and our society are already affected by digital technologies.
 UK adults spend eight hours 45 minutes on media and communications each day on average — more time than we do sleeping — and even then, half of us make sure our phone is within reaching distance when we go to bed.

 Digital isn’t something we do but something we are — a commonplace part of our social interactions, retail consumption, working lives, and societal fabric.

 Around two-thirds of Britain’s internet users shop and bank online — last year we spent £130 billion online.
 This now represents more than 16% of our total retail spend.
 About 60% look up information on government and council websites — and have used a service such as getting a passport or filling in a tax return.
 Three-quarters of UK internet users have a social media account — and of those 95% are on Facebook.

 All these have been made possible because people now have the skills to use these technologies.
 But their understanding of them has not kept pace.

 For example, while 97% of UK internet users have used a search engine, only half were able to distinguish between search results and advertisements.
 Only about the same proportion knew how search engines and video-sharing sites like YouTube are funded.